Skip to content

 Author bios on blog posts should establish why that person is qualified to write about the topic.
 Professional credentials, certifications, and industry memberships deserve prominent placement.

 Make contact information easy to find.
 Publish clear policies for returns, privacy, and terms of service.
-Show real customer reviews and testimonials.
+Show real customer reviews and testimonials with photos.
+Use HTTPS across your entire site.

-All these signals contribute to Google’s assessment of whether your site deserves to rank for high-stakes queries.
+All of these signals contribute to Google’s assessment of whether your site deserves to rank for high-stakes queries.

 Step 12: Fix Your Technical Foundations

-Common culprits include oversized images, render-blocking JavaScript, lack of browser caching, and slow server response times.
-Many of these have straightforward fixes.
+Use Google’s PageSpeed Insights to identify specific issues.
+Common culprits: oversized images, render-blocking JavaScript, lack of browser caching, and slow server response times.
+Most have straightforward fixes.

+Make sure your site works flawlessly on mobile devices.
 More searches happen on phones than desktops, and Google primarily uses the mobile version of your site for indexing and ranking decisions.
+A site that looks great on desktop but breaks on a phone is invisible to most of your potential customers.

 Step 13: Turn Visibility Into Leads and Revenue Using Data